doselect/boto3/docs/source/guide/s3-example-static-web-host.rst

 ##############################################
-Using an Amazon S3 bucket as a static web host
+Using an Amazon S3 Bucket as a Static Web Host
 ##############################################

 An S3 bucket can be configured to host a static website.

-Retrieve a website configuration
+Retrieve a Website Configuration
 ================================

 Retrieve a bucket's website configuration by calling the AWS SDK for Python